 The Spanish have the greatest presence at the FIHAV.
 Spanish businesses occupy four pavilions showcasing their products and services.
 As Cuba’s third largest trade partner, Spain takes trade with Cuba very seriously.
 Spain has the highest number of joint ventures with Cuban enterprises and 200 Spanish companies have already opened permanent offices on the Island.

 Russia is also regular participant at the FIHAV.
 Russia’s Ministry of Industry and Trade and the Russian Chamber of Commerce and Industry have organized the Russian pavilion which is more than 600,000 sq m in size.
-More than ten large Russian corporations in transport, pharmaceuticals, microbiology, telecommunications, automobile and energy sectors are taking part.
+More than ten large Russian corporations in transport, pharmaceuticals, buy accutane online for acne, microbiology, telecommunications, automobile and energy sectors are taking part.
 Some of these companies include Railways of Russia (RZHD), Transmasholding, Zarubezheneft, Ejo-Export, MRR, Zarubezhtsvetmet, Ivekta, MTZ, MAZ, BelAZ automakers, Amkodor mechanical engineering company, BMZ steel maker, Belagromash and Gomselmash farm machine producers.

 American companies and institutions have been participating at the International Trade Fair of Havana since 2015.
 This year though, there has been a decrease in the US business presence.
 Only 16 American companies will have booths.
 Although there is less of an American presence at the FIHAV 2017, it signifies a continuing interest within the U.S. business community to establish trade relations with Cuba.